Cor-Ina/CorinaMurg/README.md

 👋 **Hi, I'm Corina, a web developer with a background in math teaching.**
 <br>
 <br>I am currently on my frontend journey focusing on JavaScript, HTML, and CSS,
-<br>but I am equally curious about the inner workings of backend environment
+<br>but I am equally curious about the inner workings of an application's backend,
+<br>and plan on diving back into Python and SQL real soon.
 <br>
-<br>I love translating modern designs into accessible and responsive websites.
+<br>I love translating modern designs into accessible and responsive websites!
 <br>These days I am excited to be putting to use my newly acquired REACT skills. 🎉
 <br>⬇️ Please scroll below to look at my latest projects!
 <br>